emichael/dslabs/README.md

 ## Directory Overview
-- `framework/` contains the interface students program against in `src/` and the testing infrastructure in `tst/`.
+- `framework/src` contains the interface students program against.
+- `framework/tst` contains in the testing infrastructure.
 - `labs/` contains a subdirectory for each lab.
-The lab directories each have a `src/` directory initialized with skeleton code where students write their code, as well as a `tst/` directory containing the tests for that lab.
+The lab directories each have a `src/` directory initialized with skeleton code where students write their implementations, as well as a `tst/` directory containing the tests for that lab.
 - `handout-files/` contains files to be directly copied into the student handout, including the main `README` and `run-tests.py`.